balanced/balanced-docs/overview/rev1/guides/disputes.rst

   - \- docx
   - \- jpg

-Even if a customer agrees to cancel the chargeback themself, Balanced recommends submitting documentation of transaction fulfillment so the dispute is contested on your behalf so you’re protected in the event the customer forgets to cancel the dispute!
+Even if a customer agrees to cancel the chargeback, Balanced recommends submitting documentation of transaction fulfillment so the dispute is contested on your behalf so you’re protected in the event the customer forgets to cancel the dispute!